Apply Now To Be a Viterbi Student Ambassador

-Watch the video on the left to learn more about what being a VSA means.
-Keep scrolling where you’ll find answers to frequently asked questions and click below to get your application started now!
-Application are accessed after logging into myviterbi.
+Watch the video to learn more about what being a VSA means.
+Keep scrolling where you’ll find answers to frequently asked questions and thoughts from current VSAs!

 Frequently Asked Questions